sedelmeyer/predicting-crime/pages/about.md

 ### Interpretability of our models

 - Our aim of the project is to investigate the relationship of different types of crime and underlying features.
-Thus, recovering which variables had the greates effect in the model's prediction for a certain datapoint is of paramount importance.
+Thus, recovering which variables had the greatest effect in the model's prediction for a certain data point is of paramount importance.
 For different kinds of models, as seen throughout the course, this can be done in different ways, but especially in models that are not easily interpretable (e.g. Neural Networks) we have to resort to approximations which might be distorting.
-We also try to state how statistically significant our findings are, and how dependent they might be on outliers or other features of the training set which do not necessarily generalise.
+We also try to state how statistically significant our findings are, and how dependent they might be on outliers or other features of the training set which do not necessarily generalize.

-## Souces of bias and ethical considerations
+## Sources of bias and ethical considerations

 - As the Project Guidelines state, "this is purely an academic project whereby we want students to explore data and make statistical predictions in an area that is vastly affected by many confounding, real-world complex factors" and we therefore try to avoid any statements which might imply that this is more than an exploratory experiment in which we try to grapple with complex issues.
 In some sense, we often find that the data we have is not very good at explaining variance in crime, which suggests we take any of our results with a grain of salt and do not try to generalize unduly.